-Mother's Day is in a month (May 8th) so it's time to start thinking about something special to give to your mother or special moms in your life.
+Mother's Day 2014 is coming up (May 11th) so it's time to start thinking about something special to give to your mother or special moms in your life.

 Two pieces of an outer layer fabric 16 x 12

 Two pieces of an inter lining fabric 16 x 12

 Lay one piece of your top fabric down, face up.
 Then lay your zipper, face down on top, lining up the top of the zipper to the top of the fabric.
 Next take one of your lining pieces, face down and place on top.
 Again lining up all top edges of the fabric together.